Skip to main content

 Range calculation

-• Reported ranges show the 10th percentile (low), 50th percentile (median), and 90th percentile (high) across eligible campaigns.
+• Reported ranges show the 10th percentile (low), 50th percentile (median), and 90th percentile (high) across eligible campaigns for each metric.

 • Campaigns with fewer than 30 leads or under 14 days in market were excluded from ranges.